 1988-Eric Clapton begins a U.S. tour, backed by a band that includes Mark Knopfler on guitar.

-1988-Guns n’ Roses‘ “Sweet Child o’ Mine” hits number-one on Billboard‘s singles chart, while Robert Palmer‘s “Simply Irresistible” peaks at number-two and Van Halen‘s “When It’s Love” reaches number-five.
+1988-Guns n’ Roses‘ “Sweet Child o’ Mine” hits number-one on the Billboard‘s singles chart, while Robert Palmer‘s “Simply Irresistible” peaks at number-two and Van Halen‘s “When It’s Love” reaches number-five.

 1975-KISS release KISS Alive.

 1973-BBC Radio bans The Rolling Stones‘ “Star Star” because the chorus repeats the “f” word a dozen times.